-Update 2018 for TWP 1500 Series Review
+TWP 1500 Series Review in 2026

-Important Note: This is our 2nd Review of TWP 1500 Series.
+Important Note: This is our 2nd Review of the TWP 1500 Series.
 Our first review of the TWP 1500 Stain was started in 2010 and completed in 2012.

 See Here for First Review: TWP 1500 Series Review

 *Note: TWP 1500 and the TWP 100 are the only deck stains registered by the EPA as a wood preservative.
-The 1500 is compliant in all US states while the 100 Series is not.
+TWP 1500 is compliant in all US states while the 100 Series is not.

 TWP Deck Stains – 1500 Series Review